svpipaliya/bulk-rnaseq/snakemake/README.md

 The use of this pipeline requires basic knowledge in Unix Shell and R programming languages for command line execution and manipulation of DGE scripts consisting of bioconductor packages for DGE analysis.
 Foundational [bash](https://swcarpentry.github.io/shell-novice/) and [R](https://datacarpentry.org/genomics-r-intro/) programming can be studied through Software Carpentery Foundation and Data Carpentery.
 User should also be familiar with high performance computing job submission and SLURM workload manager.
 Refer to the [SLURM documentation](https://slurm.schedmd.com/documentation.html) to get started or contact your local institutional IT adminstrator for guidance.

-## Installation and Use on HPC (SLURM)
+## Installation on HPC (SLURM)
 - Requires `conda` to be installed in your home directory.
 Suggested Miniconda build for running this workflow: [Miniconda3-latest-Linux-x86_64.sh](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)
   -   On your login node run `bash Miniconda3-latest-Linux-x86_64.sh`
- - Once conda has been installed, clone this repository into your `/scratch` or `/work` directory
+ - Once conda has been installed, clone this repository into your `/scratch` or `/work` directory using `git clone https://github.com/svpipaliya/bulk-transcriptomics.git`
- -  generate a new RNASEQ conda environment using `env/rnaseq.yaml`
+   -  Navigate to the `snakemake` directory and generate a new RNASEQ conda environment using `env/rnaseq.yaml`
- -  The specific command to install can be `conda env create -f env/rnaseq.yaml`
+   -  The specific command to install is `conda env create -f env/rnaseq.yaml`.
+Alternatively, you can use `mamba` in case there are freezes in during conda solves.